cognitedata/cognite-remote-web-configurator/README.md

 # json-validator

 ## Limitations
- - Schema should have only 2 deep levels
+ - Schema should have only 2 deep levels(Should use refs for deep levels)
  - Descriptions must be unique
+ - oneOf, allOf should comes with a dicriminator
+ - anyOf should not comes with